OdegiChristine/airbnb-clone-project/README.md

 ---

+## 🔐 API Security

+Security is a critical aspect of the Airbnb Clone backend, especially given the sensitive nature of user data, financial transactions, and personal property listings.
+The following measures are implemented to ensure a secure and trustworthy platform:

+### 🔑 Authentication

+All endpoints that require user interaction are protected using token-based authentication (e.g., JWT).
+This ensures that only verified users can access protected resources like bookings, payments, or profile updates.

+> **Why it matters**: Prevents unauthorized access to user accounts and ensures identity verification for each session.

+---

+### 🛂 Authorization

+Role-based access control (RBAC) is implemented to restrict actions based on user roles (e.g., guest, host, admin).
+For example, only hosts can manage properties, and only users who made a booking can leave a review.

+> **Why it matters**: Ensures users can only perform actions they are permitted to, protecting data integrity and business rules.

+---

+### 📉 Rate Limiting

+Rate limiting is enforced to control the number of requests a user can make in a given time frame.
+This helps defend against brute-force attacks, abuse, and denial-of-service (DoS) scenarios.

+> **Why it matters**: Protects the API from overload and malicious traffic, ensuring availability for all users.

+---

+### 🧪 Input Validation & Sanitization

+All incoming data is validated and sanitized to prevent common vulnerabilities like SQL injection, XSS (Cross-Site Scripting), and CSRF (Cross-Site Request Forgery).

+> **Why it matters**: Ensures that malicious inputs don’t compromise the application or underlying systems.

+---

+### 🔒 Secure Payment Handling

+Payments are processed through a trusted third-party payment gateway with proper encryption and secure protocols.
+Sensitive data such as card details are never stored on the server.

+> **Why it matters**: Protects financial data, builds user trust, and ensures PCI-DSS compliance for transaction security.

+---

+### 🧩 HTTPS Enforcement

+All API traffic is encrypted using HTTPS to protect data in transit.

+> **Why it matters**: Prevents eavesdropping and man-in-the-middle attacks, especially on public or insecure networks.

+---

+> These security practices ensure that user data, platform integrity, and financial transactions remain protected at all times, laying the foundation for a trustworthy and scalable application.

+---

 ## 👥 Team Roles

 To ensure a successful and efficient development process, the Airbnb Clone Project is structured around clearly defined roles.
 Each team member contributes their expertise to different aspects of the system.